-The conversion of the Emscher river system is a technological challenge that calls for great engineering know-how.
+The conversion of the Emscher river system was a technological challenge that called for great engineering know-how.
 The centrepiece of this project is the 51-km-long Emscher wastewater canal (AKE), which runs from Dortmund-Deusen to the Emschermündung sewage treatment plant in the city triangle of Dinslaken, Oberhausen and Duisburg.
 It receives wastewater from about 2.26 million residents and considerable amounts of grey water from industry and trade, channelling it to the clarifying plants in Bottrop and at Emschermündung.
 Work on the AKE was launched in September 2009.
 Step by step, since September 2018 the wastewater canal has been taken into operation.
-The conversion of the Emscher is due to last until late 2021 – after that the Emscher will carry only clarified water and rainwater.
+The conversion was completed in 2021– now the Emscher carries only clarified water and rainwater.
 Over a period of some 30 years the Emschergenossenschaft will be investing more than 5 billion euros in the conversion of the river system.

 Emscher Sewer Channel at Grothusstraße in Gelsenkirchen